 After being out running errands or at work all day, coming home to yet more tasks can be tiring.
 You can avoid fatigue by making time for a “transition ritual” as you start downshifting for the day.
 You can transition in many different ways.
 Consider:

 - Taking in some sunshine by walking through your garden

-- Slipping on your headphones and listen to some music
+- Slipping on your headphones and listening to some music

 - Setting an alarm and taking a power nap

-- Changing into comfy clothes and sip some tea while flipping through a magazine
+- Changing into comfy clothes and sipping some tea while flipping through a magazine

 Having that transition time can help you have more energy to focus on and enjoy the rest of your evening.

 Cravings late at night usually mean you are sleepy – not hungry, as most people think.
 When you keep your brain awake for too long, it needs glucose a boost to stay up.
 If you must eat, choose something light and easy to digest, such as half a plain Greek yogurt with berries or hot chocolate made with almond milk at least an hour before bed.
 Experts agree that banking a good night’s sleep is the best way to have more energy the next day…so focus on what will help you get those ZZZZs.